How To Use WordPress Autosave And Post Revisions

 If you were working on your post for a while and something were to happen (e.g. your browser crashes or internet connection temporarily drops, you may see a There is an autosave of this post that is more recent than the version below‘ notice when you return to your post or page editing screen.

 Click on the link to view the autosaved version of your post or page.

 You will be taken to the Compare Revisions screen, where an autosaved version of your post or page can be recovered.

 WordPress offers one-click content recovery and restoration.
 Click the Restore This Autosave button.

 The autosaved content you were previously working on will be restored.

 Content Recovery – Session Expired

-Sometimes, your login session will simply expire while you are in the middle of your work …
+Sometimes, your login session will simply expire while you are still working on your content.
+When this happens, a ‘Session expired’ message should pop-up on your browser.

 Content Recovery – Loss Of Internet Connection